-Social Security is designed to replace only around 40 percent of your pre-retirement income, so it’s not going to be enough on its own to sustain you in your golden years.
-And since most employers don’t provide guaranteed pension benefits anymore, you’re going to need to produce some of this income from retirement savings accounts.
+Social Security is designed to replace only around 40% of your pre-retirement income, so it’s not going to be enough on its own to sustain you in your golden years.
+And since most employers don’t provide guaranteed pension benefits anymore, you’re going to need to produce some of this income from retirement savings.

 To make sure you’re able to support yourself, you need to think about how much money you’re going to spend in retirement and make sure you can generate an appropriate amount of income from your investments.